unleashalicia/Code-Names-Companion/README.md

 ### Intended Usage

->  - This repo creates more dynamic grid layout for the Code Names.
-You will still need to buy the game in order to play.
+>  - This repo creates a more dynamic grid layout for the Codenames card game.
+You will still need to buy the game in order to play

+> - Page contains form so you can input your own size and numbers of agents and comes set with default values